 Later on, in July of 2018, it was discovered that the 4.9.6 release of WordPress contained several security issues that could affect thousands of websites.
-The biggest of these security vulnerabilities that was discovered was that users with access to a particular folder on your server could potentially delete files in folders otherwise restricted to them.
+The biggest of these security vulnerabilities that were discovered was that users with access to a particular folder on your server could potentially delete files in folders otherwise restricted to them.
 WordPress version 4.9.7 was released to rectify this authorization loophole and also served to improve cache systems across the platform.

 Exciting New Features for WordPress in 2018

 Aside from fixing several security issues and improving the CMS, in general, there were several exciting releases to already hit the market for WordPress in 2018.
 Among these is the WP Limit Login Attempt plugin that, as its name implies, allows you to create a limit for attempted logins before shutting out a particular user or administrator.
 Many users with WordPress hosting appreciated this new feature because excessive logins are sometimes an indication of malicious coding or brute-force attempts to gain administrator access to your website.

 Another set of exciting plugins that WordPress users are discovering in 2018 is the enhanced traffic analysis and customer survey plugins to help you better understand your users.
 A great example of this is the Typeform plugin that allows you to test two versions of your website and get feedback from users to see which is working best for you.